romantomjak/ansible-roles/tinc/README.md

 - By default, a mesh network with a name of `mytinc` and a subnet `10.10.1.0/32` will be created
 - tinc daemon can be started/stopped: `service tinc@mytinc start`

+## How does it work?

+Each playbook run generates new SSH keys for every node, so it can also be easily used to rotate SSH keys.
+Generally it works like this:

+- Create temporary build folder
+- Provision each node
+- Synchronize host configurations
+- Delete build folder

+**Create temporary build folder** - will keep all SSH keys and daemon configs, so that later we can distribute public keys to all hosts.

+**Provision each node** - installs tinc server, uploads daemon configuration files and private SSH key used to secure communication between the nodes.

+**Synchronize host configurations** - uploads tinc host configuration files to all nodes. this file has the node ip, subnet configuration and it’s public key.

+**Delete build folder** - deletes temporary build root, removing all traces of generated SSH keys.

 Example playbook:

 ```yml